hurbcom/challenge-bravo/README.md

 | 9090 | Prometheus |
 | 27017 | MongoDB |

+## Running the tests
+To run the tests you just need to run the following command: `npm run test`.

 ## Why Prometheus?
 Prometheus is an awesome tool used for collecting metrics of our application, like CPU usage, Memory Usage, number of threads and a bunch of others advantages.\